 More than 15 years of safari planning and booking

-"Best of all, it offers extraordinary wildlife viewing, very close up.
+"Best of all, it offers wildlife viewing very, very close up.
 Ideally, you need to stay in the Park to get this benefit.
 It is so worth it.
 South Africans love their Kruger, and during school holidays it is filled with families on their regular Kruger visit.
-In general, foreign visitors book the more exclusive private camps: they have less time available, and the strong currencies required for enjoying the added luxuries of a modern safari camp or lodge, with its expert local guides.
+Foreign visitors generally book the more exclusive private camps.
+They have less time available, but they have the currencies required for the advantages of private guides with open-sided game drive vehicles.

-"And finally, please meet a handsome golden-maned lion called Simba.
+"And finally, meet a handsome golden-maned lion called Simba.
 He has a forever home at Drakenstein lion sanctuary in the Cape winelands near my home.
-MBS has adopted 3 lions and lionesses: gracious old Madam, Joy, and Little Leo, all rescued from cages, circuses, or atrocious zoos in Europe or the Middle East.
+MBS has adopted 2 of its lions: Joy, and Little Leo, all have been rescued from cages, circuses, or atrocious zoos in Europe or the Middle East.
 We also applaud wildlife non-profits Kevin Richardson and anti-canned hunting warrior, CACH.
 Their passion lights a sombre world of vanishing wildlife."